Photo: Jason Dixson

 James served as a volunteer policy consultant for the 2022 Stacey Abrams gubernatorial campaign.
 In 2001, he co-founded Guidewire Software.
 Prior to Guidewire, he worked at McKinsey and Company and Ariba.
 James has an A.B. in social studies from Harvard, a Ph.D. in history from the University of California, Berkeley, and a J.D. from the Yale Law School.

 James attended the Preparatory Division of the Juilliard School.
 He was principal cellist and later music director of the Harvard-Radcliffe Bach Society Orchestra and principal cellist of the UC Berkeley Symphony.
-He plays cello regularly in the New England Repertory Orchestra and the Worcester Symphony Orchestra and occasionally in the Keene Chamber Orchestra.
-He also plays in the orchestra of the Wagner in Vermont Festival.
+He often plays cello in the New England Repertory Orchestra, the Worcester Symphony Orchestra, and the Wagner in Vermont Festival.